+Our staff have given many presentations to schools, community groups and Police and Community Safety Partnerships across Northern Ireland.
 We also send information to the police, Policing Board and District Policing Partnerships on a regular basis, so that they know the sorts of issues that are giving rise to complaints.

-If you know of any group or organisation which would like to learn more about the Police Ombudsman's Office, please contact us on o28 9082 8746 and we will be happy to speak to you about doing a presentation about our work.
+If you know of any group or organization that would like to learn more about the Police Ombudsman's Office, please contact us on 028 9082 8746 and we will be happy to speak to you about doing a presentation on our work.